Using Calendar Badges and Ticket Labels to Highlight Key Messages

 Using Calendar labels

-Our clients use calendar labels for a variety of reasons, which are highly effective.
+Our partners use calendar labels for a variety of reasons, which are highly effective.

 1. Calling out key dates